parthsharma1410/react-chess/README.md

 # react-chess
-A chess game made using reactjs
+A chess game made using reactjs.